Franck Marchis: Discovery of companions of asteroids

 In July 2006, Marchis and his team announced the discovery of a moonlet companion around 624 Hektor using the Keck Laser guide star AO system (ref [4]).
 This is the first multiple system in the L4 swarm and the first moonlet companion in the Trojan discovered.

 The second triple system orbiting in the main-belt was discovered by the same team and announced in March 2007.
 Subsequent analysis of VLT-NACO images taken in Jan.
 2004 revealed the presence of a second 6-km size moonlet orbiting around (45) Eugenia.
 Since 1999, this system was known to have a large moonlet, called Petit-Prince (~15 km) orbiting at 1200 km. ref[6].
 In December 2014, the team led by Bin Yang re-observed a binary asteroid system 130 Elektra with the new Extreme AO system SPHERE of the VLT UT4 telescope and detected a smaller and closer satellite not yet seen on previous AO data.

 Volcanic activity of Io

 Using high imaging capability available on ground-based telescopes equipped with adaptive optics systems, F. Marchis and his team monitor and study the exotic volcanism of Io, Galilean satellite of Jupiter.

-In February 2001, they witnessed the most energetic eruption ever seen on the solar system.
+In February 2001, they witnessed the most energetic eruption ever seen in the Solar System.
 Surt volcano, located on the north hemisphere of Io, was then starting an extremely active eruption.
 The observed energy indicates the presence of a vigorous, high-temperature volcanic eruption.
 The kind of eruption to produce this thermal signature has incandescent fire fountains of molten lava which are kilometers high, propelled at great speed out of the ground by expanding gases, accompanied by extensive lava flows on the surface.
-The Surt eruption appears to cover an area of 1,900 square kilometers, which is larger than the city of Los Angeles and even larger than the entire city of London [5].
+The Surt eruption appears to cover an area of 1,900 square kilometers, which is larger than the city of Los Angeles and even larger than London [5].